dangbert/DeepLearningPython35/experiments/deepFeedback/README.md

 ### Results:

-No notable improvment at this time.
+No notable improvement at this time.

 #### Data:
 See `stats.pkl` in the `archive/experiment1` folder.
 The stats/plot below capture the performance of both networks, sampled every 25 epochs (up to epoch 200).